carla-simulator/carla/Docs/adv_traffic_manager.md

 Keeps track of all the vehicles and walkers in the simulation.

 *   The [ALSM](#alsm) scans the world and passes an updated list of walkers and vehicles.
-*   Vehicles registered to the TM are stored in a separated array that will be iterated on during the [Control Loop](#control-loop).
+*   Vehicles registered to the TM are stored in a separated array that will be iterated on during the [control loop](#control-loop).

 __Related .cpp files:__ `MotionPlannerStage.cpp`.